Why Tarangire National Park in Tanzania is Worth Visiting

-Find out why Tarangire National Park in Tanzania is totally worth a visit.
+Find out why Tarangire National Park in Tanzania is worth a visit.

-This lesser-known Tanzania national park attracts fewer tourists than the famous Serengeti Park yet Tarangire hosts an abundance of diverse wildlife species.
+This lesser-known national park in Tanzania attracts fewer tourists than the famous Serengeti Park, yet Tarangire hosts abundant, diverse wildlife.

 Tarangire National Park is in northeast Tanzania, near Arusha.
 It is one of the wildlife parks on the Northern Tanzania Safari Circuit.
 A famous safari circuit that includes Serengeti National Park and Ngorongoro Crater.

-The Tarangire Park lies is in the Manyara Region, just south of Lake Manyara National Park.
-The Masai Steppe lies to the southeast of Tarangire Park and the Great Rift Valley Lakes to the north and west.
+Tarangire National Park is located in the Manyara Region, just south of Lake Manyara National Park.
+The Masai Steppe lies southeast of Tarangire Park and north and west of the Great Rift Valley Lakes.

-Tarangire is a two-hour drive from the nearest domestic airport and can be accessed via Kilimanjaro International Airport near Arusha.
-Tarangire's location makes it an ideal add-on to safaris in the Ngorongoro Conservation Area, and Serengeti National Park.
+Tarangire is a two-hour drive from the nearest domestic airport, which is Kilimanjaro International Airport near Arusha.
+Tarangire's location makes it an ideal add-on to safaris in the Ngorongoro Conservation Area and Serengeti National Park.

 Tarangire has a few claims to fame, which make it a destination well worth adding to your Tanzania safari on the northern circuit.

 Tarangire National Park is best known for its big elephant herds.
-It is home to one of the largest populations of elephants in Africa.
+It is home to one of Africa's largest elephant populations.
 The population is also noted for its old tuskers - big bull elephants with impressive tusks.

-Tanzania’s Tarangire Park is also famous for its walking safaris, especially in the southern part of the park.
-It is one of the few wildlife parks in northern Tanzania where walking safaris are permitted.
-Then, Tarangire is known for its wide diversity and high concentrations of wildlife, particularly in the dry season.
+Tanzania’s Tarangire National Park is also known for its walking safaris, particularly in the southern part of the park.
+It is one of the few wildlife parks in northern Tanzania that permit walking safaris.
+Tarangire is known for its vast diversity and high wildlife concentrations, particularly during the dry season.

-Last, but not least, Tarangire is renowned for the wildlife migration that occurs here in the dry season.
-Although not as massive as the Great Migration in Serengeti Park, the wildlife migration in Tarangire is an extraordinary sight.
-It sees large numbers of wildebeests, elephants, gazelles, zebras, hartebeests, and buffaloes migrate to the Tarangire River.
+Last but not least, Tarangire is renowned for the wildlife migration that occurs here in the dry season.
+Although not as massive as the Great Migration in Serengeti National Park, the wildlife migration in Tarangire is an extraordinary sight.
+It sees large numbers of wildebeests, elephants, gazelles, zebras, hartebeests, and buffalo migrate to the Tarangire River.
 This influx of herbivores attracts a variety of hungry predators.

-It is the 6th largest national park in Tanzania and forms part of the greater Tarangire ecosystem.
+It is the 6th-largest national park in Tanzania and part of the greater Tarangire ecosystem.

 7 Tarangire Safari Highlights